Islay: Name

-The obliteration of pre-Norse names is almost total and place names on the island are a mixture of Norse and later Gaelic and English influences.
+The obliteration of pre-Norse names is almost total, and placenames on the island are a mixture of Norse and later Gaelic and English influences.

 Port Askaig is from the Norse ask-vík, meaning "ash tree bay" and the common suffix -bus is from the Norse bólstaðr, meaning "farm".

-Gaelic names, or their anglicised versions such as Ardnave Point, from Àird an Naoimh, "height of the saint" are very common.
+Gaelic names, or their anglicised versions such as Ardnave Point, from Àird an Naoimh "height of the saint", are very common.

-Several of the villages were developed in the 18th and 19th centuries and English is a stronger influence in their names as a result.
-Port Charlotte for example, was named after Lady Charlotte Campbell, daughter of 5th Duke of Argyll, and wife of the island's then owner, Col John Campbell (1770–1809) of Shawfield and Islay.
+Several of the villages were developed in the 18th or 19th centuries, and English is a stronger influence in their names as a result.
+Port Charlotte for example, was named after Lady Charlotte Campbell, daughter of 5th Duke of Argyll and wife of the island's then-owner, Colonel John Campbell (1770–1809) of Shawfield and Islay.

 Geography

 Islay is 40 km long from north to south and 24 km broad.
 The east coast is rugged and mountainous, rising steeply from the Sound of Islay, the highest peak being Beinn Bheigier, which is a Marilyn at 1,612 feet (491 m).
 The western peninsulas are separated from the main bulk of the island by the waters of Loch Indaal to the south and Loch Gruinart to the north.
 The fertile and windswept southwestern arm is called The Rinns, and Ardnave Point is a conspicuous promontory on the northwest coast.
 The south coast is sheltered from the prevailing winds and, as a result, relatively wooded.
 The fractal coast has numerous bays and sea lochs, including Loch an t-Sailein, Aros Bay and Claggain Bay.
 In the far southwest is a rocky and now largely uninhabited peninsula called The Oa, the closest point in the Hebrides to Ireland.

 The island's population is concentrated mainly in and around the villages of Bowmore and Port Ellen.
 Other smaller villages include Bridgend, Ballygrant, Port Charlotte, Portnahaven and Port Askaig.
 The rest of the island is sparsely populated and mainly agricultural.
 There are several small freshwater lochs in the interior including Loch Finlaggan, Loch Ballygrant, Loch Lossit and Loch Gorm, and numerous burns throughout the island, many of which bear the name "river" despite their small size.
 The most significant of these are the River Laggan which discharges into the sea at the north end of Laggan Bay, and the River Sorn which, draining Loch Finlaggan, enters the head of Loch Indaal at Bridgend.

 There are numerous small uninhabited islands around the coasts, the largest of which are Eilean Mhic Coinnich and Orsay off the Rinns, Nave Island on the northwest coast, Am Fraoch Eilean in the Sound of Islay, and Texa off the south coast.